Ferry service might return to Red Hook, an area underserved by mass transportation.

-“Ferries are fast, affordable, and environmentally-friendly.
-As our waterfront becomes even more dynamic – with new housing and open space in communities like Greenpoint, Williamsburg, and Hunter’s Point – ferries are going to become an even bigger part of our city’s transportation network,” said Mayor Bloomberg.
+“Ferries are fast, affordable, and environmentally friendly.
+As our waterfront becomes even more dynamic – with new housing and open space in communities like Greenpoint, Williamsburg, and Hunter’s Point – ferries are going to become an even bigger part of our city’s transportation network,” said Mayor Michael Bloomberg.

 “That vision of a revitalized waterfront is an important element of PlaNYC, and over the past year we’ve worked closely with Speaker Quinn and the Council to make it a reality.”

-City Councilmember Sara Gonazlez, an advocate of a ferry service to the area, welcomed the news of increased transportation options to her community.
+City Councilmember Sara Gonazlez, an advocate of a ferry service to the area, welcomed the idea of increased transportation options to her community.

 “Imagine not enduring bumper to bumper traffic, but instead cruising along our historic waterfront, enjoying the fresh air and the views of the Statue of Liberty, Governors Island, and the Manhattan skyline - all while protecting the environment, saving gas and getting there in a fraction of the time “ said Gonzalez, adding, “I look forward to joining with the community, my colleagues on the Council and the administration to build on this important first step.
 We have to get the word out so our residents utilize the service.”